m5stack/m5-docs/docs/en/unit/hub.md

 ## Description

 **HUB** is a unit that is used in order to expand the GROVE ports over the M5Stack device.
-For example, if we want sensors with different IIC addresses or output to 3 devices at the same time.
+For example, if we want sensors with different I2C addresses or output to 3 devices at the same time.
 (M5Stack device usually can output one device at a time to to limited amount of grove ports)

 Notice: **HUB** is just a hardware expander, if you are looking for hardware and software (standard protocol) expander like I2C, Single-bus, please check **PaHUB** or **PbHUB**.